-(1) Represents possible threshold, target and maximum payout levels for fiscal year 2017 under our cash incentive MBO and EVA bonus programs.
-Bonuses paid to the named executive officers are dependent on the level of achievement of certain individual and company performance objectives.
-The actual bonuses paid to each named executive officer for 2017 are reported in the Summary Compensation Table for 2017 above.
-Additional information regarding our cash incentive bonus program is included in "Compensation Discussion and Analysis" above.

-- These columns reflect threshold, target and maximum payout levels for performance share awards granted under our 2016 Omnibus Incentive Plan.
+- Represents possible threshold, target and maximum payout levels for fiscal year 2018 under our cash incentive bonus programs.
+Bonuses paid to the named executive officers are dependent on the level of achievement of certain management and company performance objectives.
+The actual bonuses paid to each named executive officer for 2018 are reported in the Summary Compensation Table for 2018 above.
+Additional information regarding our cash incentive bonus program is included in "Compensation Discussion and Analysis" above. - These columns reflect threshold, target and maximum payout levels for performance share awards granted under our 2016 Omnibus Incentive Plan.
 The performance share awards have a three-year vesting period and performance target goals relating to the Company's earnings from continuing operations before taxes, excluding special items, measured at the end of a three-year period.
 To the extent that the Company does not achieve the threshold level of earnings before taxes at the end of the measuring period, these performance shares will not be issued.
-Performance shares were issued to the named executive officers in 2017 at an 82.3% payout level with respect to the performance share awards granted in 2014, because the Company achieved the applicable financial goals for the 2014-2016 measuring period.
+Performance shares were issued to the named executive officers in 2018 at a 95.3% payout level with respect to the performance share awards granted in 2015, because the Company achieved the applicable financial goals for the 2015-2017 measuring period.
 Holders of performance share awards are not entitled to stockholder rights, including voting rights or dividends.
 To the extent that an officer ceases to be an employee of the Company before the end of the vesting period, the entire performance share award will be forfeited.
-Additional information regarding our 2016 Omnibus Incentive Plan is included in the "Compensation Discussion and Analysis" section above. - This column reflects the number of shares of both standard and long-term retention restricted stock awards issued under our 2016 Omnibus Incentive Plan.
+Additional information regarding our 2016 Omnibus Incentive Plan is included in the "Compensation Discussion and Analysis" section above. - (3) This column reflects the number of shares of both standard and long-term retention restricted stock awards issued under our 2016 Omnibus Incentive Plan.
 Shares of restricted stock have a three-year or longer vesting period and are not entitled to dividends; however, holders of restricted stock are entitled to voting rights.
 To the extent that an officer ceases to be an employee of the Company before the end of the vesting period, the entire unvested portion of the restricted stock award will be forfeited.
 See related discussion in "Compensation Discussion and Analysis" above.
-These awards are also described in "Outstanding Equity Awards at Fiscal Year-End" below. - The ASC Topic 718 per share value of the standard restricted stock and long-term retention restricted stock awards granted on October 20, 2016 is \$39.70 per share and \$41.45 per share, respectively.
+These awards are also described in "Outstanding Equity Awards at Fiscal Year-End" below. - (4) The ASC Topic 718 per share value of the standard restricted stock and long-term retention restricted stock awards granted on October 11, 2018 is \$36.63 per share and \$38.02 per share, respectively.

-The following table summarizes the equity awards that we have made to our named executive officers, which awards were outstanding as of December 31, 2017.
+The following table summarizes the equity awards that we have made to our named executive officers, which awards were outstanding as of December 31, 2018.

-Outstanding Equity Awards at Fiscal Year-End for 2017
+Outstanding Equity Awards at Fiscal Year-End for 2018